Save with a 529

 Though there are many state 529 plans to choose from, if you open a California ScholarShare 529 account, the City can wire transfer your contributions and incentives saved with K2C directly into your ScholarShare 529 account.

-Check out planning and saving for college and comparison tools on California Scholarshare’s website as you weigh your options.
+Check out planning and saving for college and comparison tools on California ScholarShare’s website as you weigh your options.

 ScholarShare 529 is administered by the ScholarShare Investment Board, which is chaired by California State Treasurer Fiona Ma.
 Since its launch in 1999, ScholarShare 529 has helped thousands of families save for a higher education and has grown its total plan assets to almost $10.5 billion as of September 2020.